13 Valuable Cookie Jars That Collectors Search For

 eBay

-Are you a fan of Holt Howard’s Pixieware collection?
-This quirky, mid-century modern cookie jar is a real find for anyone who already has Pixieware’s salad dressing jars, cherry jars, and other items from the collection.
+Fans of Holt Howard’s Pixieware collection, take note: This quirky, mid-century modern cookie jar is a real find for anyone who already has Pixieware’s salad dressing jars, cherry jars, and other items from the collection.
 Prices for this jar hover around $300 on eBay.

 8. Shawnee Cottage Cookie Jar